 You my choose from 18 styles and colors, including some kid-friendly prints like pastel-colored florals, star prints, and even a baby chick print that’s complete with cute red bows.

-The price points are reasonable, making this brand a top pick for both versatility and budget friendliness.
+The price points are reasonable, making this brand one of the best throws for both versatility and budget friendliness.

 The Sunbeam Fleece option may be similar to the Microplush but the difference is in the fabric composition.